 Before Santa arrives by boat, Mrs. Claus serves a pancake breakfast in Orleans, just one of the town’s annual Seaside Christmas events that puts a fun spin on tradition (November 24-December 31).
 There is also a Santa Stampede 5K (December 1) and a winter wonderland on the Village Green.
 A shopping detour might take you to see the model holiday trains at Snow’s Home and Garden or to browse Argonauta Jewelry Designs for handcrafted jewelry, with designs ranging from from fun & funky to classic & simple.
 Enjoy dinner with a waterfront view of sparkling lights on Town Cove at Orleans Waterfront Inn.

 Morning musts in Eastham: a walk along the marsh trail at Fort Hill and breakfast at the Hole in One.
-Among the treasures you’ll find on a shopping adventure: copper foil-stained glass art from Lucy J. Glass and a gift basket of Beanstock coffee, which are pure Eastham—as is the Eastham Holiday Festival (December 1), a jam-packed day of family crafting, activities and fun at the landmark Gift Barn.
+Among the treasures you’ll find on a shopping adventure: copper foil-stained glass art from Lucy J. Glass and a gift basket of Beanstock Coffee Roasters, which are pure Eastham—as is the Eastham Holiday Festival (December 1), a jam-packed day of family crafting, activities and fun at the landmark Gift Barn.

 It takes serious charm to provide a backdrop to the Cape Cod National Seashore, and Wellfleet has it in spades, starting with two restaurants that serve as a metaphor for the town’s eclecticism: Cozy up at the rambling Bookstore & Restaurant for lunchtime views of Mayo Beach, or discover authentic French dining (and a patisserie) at PB Boulangerie.
-The Wellfleet Holiday Tree Lighting & Sing-Along (December 8) includes plenrty of holiday cheer; make sure your shopping jaunt also takes you to The Jewelry Studio, where handcrafted jewelry, from cufflinks to bracelets, pays homage to the town’s famous Wellfleet oysters.
+The Wellfleet Holiday Tree Lighting & Sing-Along (December 8) includes plenty of holiday cheer; make sure your shopping jaunt also takes you to The Jewelry Studio, where handcrafted jewelry, from cufflinks to bracelets, pays homage to the town’s famous Wellfleet oysters.

 Snow-swept beaches will steal the show in Truro, but keep an eye out for hidden gems—such as fused glass jewelry or a found-glass lampshade at Donna Mahan Studios.
 Later, bundle up for a beach walk and grab a breakfast or lunch “rollwich” to-go from The Box Lunch, or stay in town for dinner to discover yet another hidden gem: Blackfish restaurant, tucked inside a former blacksmith shop, serves refined seafood.